What Is the Definition of an Agricultural Product?

 The fact that the NOP certifies and oversees only organic agricultural products that are marketed for consumption creates some problems in the organic product marketplace.
-For example, organic body care products are not always made with 100 percent agricultural products.
+For example, organic body care products are not always made with 100% of agricultural products.

 Body care makers using only agricultural ingredients may be certified as officially USDA organic.
 The National Organic Program does not cover products that are made with "nonagricultural substances."
 Minerals, bacterial cultures, gums, citric acid, pectin, and other items are considered nonagricultural and are widely used in agricultural products that we don't eat.

 Because noncertified organic body care products aren't covered under the NOP umbrella, the USDA provides no oversight for them.
 Therefore, manufacturers can claim that their products are organic when, in fact, those products may include questionable ingredients.

 Legal and Economic Definition of Agricultural Products

 From the standpoint of taxes, one needs to know what qualifies as an agricultural product to determine what can properly be deducted as an expense and what constitutes revenue.